mattbagwell/JSON-DB/README.md

-Uses local JSON files for simple data storage and retrieval for simple projects where a database isn"t available/desired
+Uses local JSON files for simple data storage and retrieval for projects where a database isn"t available/desired

 ### Initialization ###